No results for ""

 Because you must manually connect flags to a client-side SDK, you can restrict which flags are accessible by the client-side ID.

 The mobile key does not need to be kept a secret.
-However, if you wish to reset a mobile key, you can do so from the Account settings page.
-To learn how, read Finding and resetting an environment's keys.
+However, if you wish to reset a mobile key, you can do so from the Environments list.
+To learn how, read Copy and reset SDK credentials for an environment.

 Client-side ID